dnck/2018_ghpages/_posts/2017-04-13-learn-jekyll.md

 date: 2017-04-18
 ---

-I have wanted to get rid of my dependence on wordpress for some time.
-Who really needs SQL databases and all the other complicated crap for a simple blog?
-This website is hosted on github powered by [Jekyll](http://jekyllrb.com).
-Best of all, I can use Markdown to author my posts.
-I will share some code, and other stuff as I finish projects.
+I've wanted to migrate my blogging away from wordpress for awhile.
+Honestly, wordpress is confusing.
+Who needs SQL databases and all that other fancy stuff for a simple blog?
+This website is hosted on github and its powered by [Jekyll](http://jekyllrb.com).
+I use Markdown to write my posts and git to update my blog.
+I'll share some thoughts, code, and projects as they develop.